andreclinio/gitlab-cli/README.md

 ```

 ## Snap Publish

+The `npm` command below is used only to remove snap files and rebuild the project.
+See the `package.json` file.

 ```
+$ npm run snapcraft
+$
 $ snapcraft login
 $ snapcraft upload gitlab-cli_<version>_<arch>.snap
 $ snapcraft status gitlab-cli
 $ snapcraft list-revisions gitlab-cli
+$
+$ rm -fr *.snap
 ```

 ## NPM Publish

+The `npm login` command below is needed only at first time.

 ```
 $ npm login
 $ npm publish --access public